zephir-lang/zephir-docs/en/old/oop.rst

 Return Type: Void
 ^^^^^^^^^^^^^^^^^
-Methods can also be marked as ‘void’.
+Methods can also be marked as ‘void''.
 This means that a method is not allowed to return any data:

 .. code-block:: zephir